 You know what I’m talking about...don't you?

-- How can I stop my bank balance being a factor in this deadline?
+7. How can I stop my bank balance from being a factor in this deadline?

-When you honestly answer these questions you can transform meeting deadlines into achieving timelines.
+When you answer these questions honestly, you will find that you can easily transform the frustration of meeting deadlines into the pleasure of achieving timelines.

 To your meeting deadlines success...